Interviewing

 Scenario 1

 Multi-talented and highly sought-after Jane comes to your organization for an interview.
-She’s excited, ready to impress and wants to know if this potential move is right for her.
-She’s greeted by two people who don’t make eye contact and are intent in getting through their series of STAR questions.
+She’s excited, ready to impress, and wants to know if this potential move is right for her.
+She’s greeted by two people who don’t make eye contact and are intent on getting through their series of STAR questions.
 They spend most of their time firing off questions and writing down answers.
 No interaction, conversation, or responses – and definitely no time for Jane’s questions.
 Jane leaves the interview with no information about the company or culture and strikes them off her list.

 Scenario 2

-Mike is in the thick of interviewing with three competitive companies who desperately need his rare combination of skills.
+Mike is in the thick of interviewing with three competitive companies that desperately need his rare combination of skills.
 Company A and Company B take him through a standard interview process.
 Company C gets creative, because they want to know if Mike is a fit for them, and just as importantly, whether they are a fit for Mike.
 The first interview is a great conversation where Mike has ample opportunity to ask about the organization.
 The next week, Mike meets with the person who recently was promoted from the role.
-Down the road there’s a lunch and conversation with the team.
-Throughout this time, Mike is provided with updates, and the team are super-responsive to him.
+Down the road, there’s a lunch and conversation with the team.
+Throughout this time, Mike is provided with updates, and the team is super-responsive to him.
 Without hesitation, Mike signs with Company C.

-Connect on a human level
+• Connect on a human level

 Listen to understand

-Be curious
+• Be curious

-Have a conversation
+• Have a conversation

 Take a walk